A person holding a sad face sign over their crotch area.

 How Castor Oil is Theorized to Work

-The main theory behind castor oil for Peyronie’s Disease centers on its potential to soften scar tissue and reduce plaque buildup.
+The leading theory behind castor oil for Peyronie’s Disease centers on its potential to soften scar tissue and reduce plaque buildup.

 Castor oil contains ricinoleic acid, a unique fatty acid that may have tissue-softening properties.